-

 As my partner is infinitely fond of telling anyone who stands still long enough, I am a classic bed hogger.
 What can I say, I like to spread out.
 Or, as he puts it, “You don’t want to be near me, you want to be in the exact space I am currently trying to sleep in.”

-We tried to harmoniously work through this problem (him poking me awake in the night and hissing “MOVE OVER”) like the adults we are (I shouted “NO” as I wriggled to get comfortable again) but in the end we opted to get a bigger bed.
+We tried to harmoniously work through this problem (him poking me awake in the night and hissing “MOVE OVER”) like the adults we are (I shouted “NO” and hit him with a pillow) but in the end we opted to get a bigger bed.
+One trip to IKEA later and the improvement in our respective nights’ sleep was immediate.

-Dr Moira Junge, CEO of the Sleep Health Foundation, also points out that blanket-stealing and flailing around can be signs that you’re overtired.
+Dr Moira Junge, CEO of the Sleep Health Foundation, points out that blanket-stealing and flailing around can be signs that you’re overtired.

 “Restlessness and things like hogging the doona or kicking the other person and moving around too much can be indicative that your sleep quality is not great, and you might be a bit overstimulated,” Dr Junge says.